15. Example 12 – Various Conversions and Validations

 public String clearModel() {

-// Clear the model
+// close to the model

 ((FormDiversModel) getModel()).clearModel();